earthspecies/library/howto_add_a_new_dataset_to_the_library.md

 *   Do the labels follow a consistent format, or are there any issues?
 *   When you work on the preprocessed data, is it easy to load everything up?

-For a set of guidelines for what an ML ready dataset might look like, please consult the document here [link to be added].
+For a set of guidelines for what an ML ready dataset might look like, please consult [this document](https://archive.org/details/earth-species-project).

 The results of this phase should be: